SerialDescriptor

 Link copied to clipboard

 Whether the element at the given index is optional (can be absent in serialized form).
 For generated descriptors, all elements that have a corresponding default parameter value are marked as optional.
-Custom serializers can treat optional values in a serialization-specific manner without default parameters constraint.
+Custom serializers can treat optional values in a serialization-specific manner without a default parameters constraint.